Allen-Feng-04/What-s-Going-on-in-the-Market/README.md

 ##Sources used

 - **Stockhouse.com**: A static website that posts recent stock news and board announcements.
-As scraping on most of its pages is allowed, our program will scrap stock press releases from this website.
+As scraping is allowed on most of its pages, our program will scrap stock press releases from this website.
 - **https://twelvedata.com**: This API will then provide the relevant stock movement information for the day.